-Our educators will work with you to make a plan for your day.
-Whether you are looking for an in-depth learning experience of 1.5-2 hours, or a rotation of two or three programmes within that time, we can adjust our programmes to suit your timeframe.
+Our knowledgeable, in-house educators will work with you to choose a learning programme to suit your classroom.
+Whether you are looking for an in-depth learning experience of 1.5-2 hours, or a rotation of programmes within that time, we can adjust our programmes to suit you.
 Most of our programmes can be adapted for different year levels.

 We also welcome self-lead visits from schools, please book in advance.